opnfv/kvmfornfv/docs/userguide/low_latency.userguide.rst

 2. Packet Forwarding Test cases
 -------------------------------
-Packet forwarding is an other test case of Kvmfornfv.
+Packet forwarding is an other test case of Kvm4nfv.
 It measures the time taken by a packet to return to source after reaching its destination.
-This test case uses automated test-framework provided by OPNFV VSWITCHPERF project and a traffic generator (IXIA is used for kvmfornfv).
-Only latency results generating test cases are triggered as a part of kvmfornfv daily job.
+This test case uses automated test-framework provided by OPNFV VSWITCHPERF project and a traffic generator (IXIA is used for kvm4nfv).
+Only latency results generating test cases are triggered as a part of kvm4nfv daily job.

 Latency test measures the time required for a frame to travel from the originating device through the network to the destination device.
 Please note that RFC2544 Latency measurement will be superseded with